vedantshah2004/Portfolio/README.md

 # Portfolio
-This is an Portfoli Project created using html and css
+This is an Portfolio Project created using html and css